 The route that they have chosen instead is one of “strategic portability.”
 This means working state by state to make moving from one state to another easier, by removing barriers to portability where they exist.

-This could have much greater benefit for MFTs overall, including those initially licensed in California.
+AAMFT argues that this could have much greater benefit for MFTs overall, including those initially licensed in California and New York.

 The California problem